Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Toughing the wall, to find my bearings, I felt some numbness in my arm.
 Contrary to my initial belief, it seemed some poison had reached me.
 I sighed.
 Numbness was preferable to a burn.
-Worrying about poison was only going to fasten it's spread.
+Worrying about poison was only going to fasten its spread.

 My feet began to feel more steady.
 It was unconnected to the poison.
 It was the ground.